PK machine gun: PKP Pecheneg

-Foreign variants
+Foreign copies

-HCP PKM-"NATO" (Poland)
+HCP PKM-NATO prototype and UKM-2000 (Poland)

 In the early 1990s, as part of the preparations to join NATO, the Polish armed forces were looking for a replacement for the PK-series machine guns then in service.
 The H. Cegielski - Poznań S.A.
 Works in Poznań modified the PK/PKS to feed standard 7.62×51mm NATO cartridges and use NATO standard ammunition belts.
-The new model received the code-name PKM-NATO.
-The modifications included a heavier barrel, a larger chamber, and a redesign of the lock, extractor, and the entire feeding mechanism.
+The new model received the code-name PK-NATO (or PK-N).
+The modifications included a heavier barrel, a larger chamber, and a redesign of the lock, bolt, extractor, and the entire feeding mechanism.
 The prototype was tested from 1997 to 1999, but was rejected.

-The Polish Army adopted the UKM-2000 machine gun instead – which was also based on the PKM.
+The Polish Army adopted the UKM-2000 machine gun instead in 2007, which was also based on the PK.

 Zastava M84/M86/M09/M10 (Yugoslavia/Serbia)

 The Zastava M84 is a Yugoslav/Serbian-made licensed copy of the PK/PKS.
 The Zastava M86 is a copy of the solenoid-triggered PKT.
 These variants can be easily recognised by their unhollowed stock.

 The Zastava M09 is a copy of the PKM with black synthetic furniture, chambered in 5.56x45 NATO ammo.
 The Zastava M10 is a variant of the M09 with a solid stock.